oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             This optional property overrides the :attr:`oracledb.poolPingInterval` property.

             See :ref:`Connection Pool Pinging <connpoolpinging>` for more information.
+        * - ``poolPingTimeout``
+          - Number
+          - Both
+          - .. _createpoolpoolattrspoolpingtimeout:

+            The number of milliseconds that a connection should wait for a response from :meth:`connection.ping()`.
+Refer to :attr:`oracledb.poolPingTimeout` for details.

+            The default value is *5000* milliseconds.

+            This optional property overrides the :attr:`oracledb.poolPingTimeout` property.

+            See :ref:`Connection Pool Pinging <connpoolpinging>` for more information.

+            .. versionadded:: 6.4
         * - ``poolTimeout``
           - Number
           - Both